 1978 - Protocol of recognition for ACMA

-The CBC/Radio-Canada Corporation grants the Association the right to represents it's members for the purpose of upgrading their working conditions.
+The CBC/Radio-Canada Corporation grants the Association the right to represent its members for the purpose of upgrading their working conditions.
 The acronym stands for: Association des cadres - Manager's Association.
 Participation is on a voluntary basis and membership numbers approximately 1000 employees from both English and French Networks, working in all parts of the country.

 1991 - Restructuring the union representation